GeoPT: Scaling Physics Simulation via Lifted Geometric Pre-Training: Experiments

 \textbf{Benchmarks.} As summarized in Table \ref{tab:dataset}, we examine the model performance on extensive 3D industrial-scale simulations.
 For aerodynamics, we test Reynolds-Averaged Navier-Stokes (RANS) simulation with DriAverML \cite{ashton2024drivaerml}, NASA-CRM \cite{bekemeyer2025introduction} and AirCraft \cite{luotransolver++}, which are representative high-fidelity data for 3D car and aircraft simulations and require predicting the surface pressure and surrounding wind.
 As for the hydrodynamics simulation DTCHull, we generate different geometries with ship parameterization \cite{bagazinski2023ship} and then simulate the ship resistance and wave-making under different geometries and yaw angles with RANS using OpenFOAM \cite{jasak2009openfoam}, where the model is trained to predict the time-averaged surface pressure and water flow speed.
 The Car-Crash benchmark is based on an industrial standard model and simulated under different impact angles with OpenRadioss \cite{openradioss}, where the maximum 2D Von Mises stress for each element during crash is recorded.
 Although the base geometry is fixed, it involves deformations during crash.

 To mimic the industrial practice \cite{ansys_simai}, we adopt or generate $\sim$100 training samples for each benchmark and test neural simulators on the other 20--50 samples.

 \textbf{Baselines.} GeoPT mainly focuses on the self-supervised pre-training of neural simulators, which has not been well studied previously.
 Therefore, we adopt native geometry space pre-training: given position information to predict SDF and vector distance, as baselines.
 Experimentally, since SDF-based pre-training is much worse than vector distance, we defer the SDF-related experiments to Appendix~\ref{appdix:pretrain}.
 Besides, we also compare with the geometry-conditioned paradigm, where we adopt the VAE encoder from the advanced 3D geometry model Hunyuan3D \cite{hunyuan3d22025tencent} to extract geometry representations as an auxiliary feature.
 Additionally, GeoPT is built upon the advanced geometry-general backbone Transolver \cite{wu2024Transolver}.
 Other Transformer-based simulator backbones, including Galerkin Transformer \citeyearpar{Cao2021ChooseAT}, GNOT \citeyearpar{hao2023gnot}, UPT \citeyearpar{alkin2024universal} and Transolver++ \citeyearpar{luotransolver++}, are also compared.
+All methods are under the same training strategy to ensure a fair comparison.